 A first-time violation of 18-13-123 C.R.S. can be punished by:

-To help you better understand Colorado’s law against unlawfully administering GHB or ketamine, our Colorado criminal defense lawyers discuss the following, below:
+To help you better understand Colorado’s law against unlawfully administering GHB or ketamine, our Denver Colorado criminal defense lawyers discuss the following, below:

 GHB or Gamma Hydroxybutyrate is a central nervous system depressant primarily used to treat narcolepsy, a disorder in which people fall asleep frequently during the day, often at unexpected times.
 Other legitimate uses of GHB include weight loss, muscle building, and relief of fibromyalgia symptoms such as pain, fatigue, and sleep problems.
 Drug addicts and alcoholics may also use GHB to help them manage withdrawal symptoms.